brettstack/codegenie-website/src/content/docs/docs/guides/getting-started.md

 You can then visit localhost:3001 to view your local web app and begin making changes.

-See [Developing and deploying changes](./local-development) and [Deploying to staging and production](./deploying#deploying-to-staging-and-production) for more details.
+See [Local Development](./local-development) and [Deploying to staging and production](./deploying#deploying-to-staging-and-production) for more details.

 ## Next steps